Umuzi-org/ACN-syllabus/content/topics/java-specific/concurrency/_index.md

 title: Java Multithread, Concurrency and Parallelism
 ---

+## Have you heard?

-I am sure by now you have heard about java being multi-threaded, what does that mean exactly
+I am sure by now you have heard about java being multi-threaded, what does that mean exactly?

-Unlike for example JavaScript which is a single threaded language Java on the other has multiple threads to help you run your program faster.
+Unlike for example JavaScript which is a single threaded language, Javaw has multiple threads to help you run your program faster.

-#### What is Multithreading
+## What is Multithreading

 Multithreading means that you have multiple threads of execution inside the same application.
 A thread is like a separate CPU executing your application.
 Thus, a multithreaded application is like an application that has multiple CPUs executing different parts of the code at the same time.